 (5) Students may sit examinations for further modules in addition to those stated in Paragraph 1 (additional modules).
-These module examinations can be taken voluntary from the entire range of modules offered at the Technische Universität Dresden or a partner university after discussion with the relevant provider or examiner.
+These module examinations can be taken from the entire range of modules offered at the Technische Universität Dresden or a partner university after discussion with the relevant provider or examiner.
 Students will not receive credit for these modules, nor will they be considered when calculating the overall mark for the degree.

-§ 28 Time allocated for the Master's dissertation and duration of the colloquium
+Time allocated for the Master's dissertation and duration of the colloquium

-(1) The time allocated for the Master's dissertation is 20 weeks for a total of 27 credit points.
-The supervisor must limit the topic, problem and scope of the Master's dissertation in order that this deadline for submission can be met.
+(1) The time allocated for the Master's dissertation is 22 weeks for a total of 29 credit points.
+The supervisor must limit the topic, task description and scope of the Master's dissertation in order that this deadline for submission can be met.
+In exceptional cases, the Examination Board may grant an extension of up to 8 weeks upon application by a student and where sufficient grounds exist to do so.
+The number of credit points awarded remains the same.